secar600/secar-documents/source/extended_gas_target.rst

     - The pressure in the gas target, read by G11 capacitance manometer (:code:`SCR_BTS34:CMG_D1465K`), reaches 25 Torr OR
     - The oxygen monitor reads above :math:`0.4\%`.
 - :code:`V21` valve remains closed and disabled at all times unless the system is in :code:`vent` or :code:`MAN` modes of operation.
 Only in these two modes of operation, :code:`V21` control is enabled and it can be opened by the operator if she/he desires to vent the system faster.
 This ensures the system can only be vented to atmosphere after purging the hydroge out of the system.

+Interlock settings can be read off the MKS controllers by selecting the channel of interest using :code:`Channel Setup` (see Fig. :numref:`MKS5_channel_setup` for an example display).
+Each channel can trigger 2 interlocks indicated at the bottom of the screen.
+A pressure maximum is implemented as "ENABLE" below a maximum pressure.
+Unused interlocks are sending a CLEAR.

 Operation of the Extended Gas Target with Hydrogen
 --------------------------------------------------